AsylumAdvice/app/README.md

 Asylum Advice helps asylum seekers find the information that is relevant to their asylum procedure: finding advisors and lawyers.

-# Contributing - Developer Instructions
+# Contributing

-Follow the [Expo CLI Quickstart guide](https://reactnative.dev/docs/getting-started) to get React Native and dependencies installed.
+Follow the [ReactJS tutorial](https://reactjs.org/tutorial/tutorial.html) to get started.

-To get a local copy up and running follow these simple steps.

 ## Installation